 The Commonwealth Ombudsman can investigate complaints about the administrative actions of Australian Government departments and agencies.
-The Ombudsman has special responsibilities for complaints relating to the Australian Defence Force, Australian Federal Police, Freedom of Information, Immigration, private education providers for overseas students, Private Health Insurance and Postal Industry as detailed below.
+The Ombudsman has special responsibilities for complaints relating to the Australian Defence Force, Australian Federal Police, Immigration, private education providers for overseas students, Private Health Insurance and Postal Industry as detailed below.

 The Ombudsman can investigate complaints about the actions and decisions of Australian Government agencies to see if they are wrong, unjust, unlawful, discriminatory or just plain unfair.
 He can also investigate complaints about goods and services delivered by contractors for and on behalf of the Australian Government.